-Granada is one of Spain’s most distinctive and cherished destinations, and for good reason.
+Granada is one of Spain’s most beloved cities, and for good reason.
 Along with its magnificent Alhambra, this lively Andaluz city charms visitors with genuine flamenco venues, awe-inspiring Moorish sights, and a free tapas culture that’s impossible to find anywhere else.

 However, what really makes Granada one of the best winter destinations in Spain is its privileged geographic position at the foot of the snow-capped Sierra Nevada mountains, yet only 30 km from the sunny Costa Tropical.
-Consequently, visitors here have the unparalleled opportunity to soak up some sun on the coast and hit the slopes of the nearby Sierra Nevada in the same day, not to mention to indulge in sightseeing and warm up in the city’s fabulous Arab baths.
+Consequently, visitors here have the unparalleled opportunity to soak up some sun on the coast and hit the slopes of the nearby Sierra Nevada on the same day, not to mention to warm up in style in the city’s fabulous Arab baths and ubiquitous teterias.

 Situated 21 km southeast of Granada, Sierra Nevada is Europe’s southernmost ski resort and prides itself with bright sunny days, a lively après-ski scene, and around 2,500 hectares of skiable terrain.

 Stunning natural beauty and diversity, along with an excellent year-round climate, fabulous food, and inviting sunny beaches, make Spain’s Canary Islands the best winter sun destination in Europe.